ksandom/mass/docs/creatingAMacro.md

 upload.macro is an exmaple of this stuff in action.

 In the "Store variables" section, I mention ~!Settings,backgroundTasks!~ which you can append to commands that you want to happen in the background and in parallel.
 This works simply by appending an & at the end of the line, which works in most cases, but sometimes you need to redirect some output as well.
 Take a look at clusterssh.template (within the SSH package).
 While it is actually a template, it solves the same problem in the same way that I'm talking about here.
-Before this commit, it looked like this:
+It used to look like this:

-    cssh ~%csshExtra%~ <~~ ~%userAt%~~%FQDN%~  ~> &
+    cssh ~!Cssh,extra!~ <~~ ~%userAt%~~%FQDN%~  ~> &

 Say you list 3 hosts, this would produce

     cssh host1 host2 host3 &

-But it would not return.
+But it would not return until the process terminates.
 So I changed it to this:

-    cssh ~%csshExtra%~ <~~ ~%userAt%~~%FQDN%~  ~> 2>/dev/null 1>/dev/null ~!Settings,backgroundTasks!~
+    cssh ~!Cssh,extra!~ <~~ ~%userAt%~~%FQDN%~  ~> ~!Settings,nullOutput!~ ~!Settings,backgroundTasks!~

 Which resolves to:

     cssh host1 host2 host3 2>/dev/null 1>/dev/null &

-TODO ~%csshExtra%~ is a bug.
-It should be something like ~!Cssh,extra!~

-TODO Refactor `2>/dev/null 1>/dev/null` to be handeled with --noBG to make debugging easier.
+If you now include `--noBG` before the `--cssh`, it will output stuff to the terminal and not return until it completes.
+It would look like this:

+    cssh host1 host2 host3

+This is useful for debugging.